dmarti/www.aloodo.org/src/publishers.md

 some kind of protection from third-party tracking?
 For publishers seeking to reclaim ad revenue, user tracking protection is vital.
-Without protection, third-party tracking enables low-quality sites to claim to offer ads that reach your valuable audience.
+Without protection, third-party tracking enables fraudulent and low-quality sites to claim to offer ads that reach your valuable audience.
 And third-party tracking [drives ad standards down and creates incentives for ad